 - You can send to up to 100 recipients per email.

 - Depending on your Ecenica service, you can send up to 1000 emails per hour, per domain.
-This limit also applies to mailing lists and emails sent from your website.
-If you exceed the hourly sending limit, your emails will not be sent and will be bounced-back to you.
-This limit does not apply if you use your ISP’s SMTP.
-Limits vary between 400 emails per hour for our entry hosting plans and 800 emails per hour for our higher plans.
-If you require higher sending limits then we recommend upgrading to one of our Cloud or Dedicated server packages
+The limit also applies to mailing lists and emails sent from your website(s).
+If you exceed the hourly sending limit, your emails will not be sent and will be bounced-back to you with a non-delivery receipt (NDR).
+Limits vary depending on your service: